Jump into your Family Break with a visit to Walla Walla

 Shops and treats

 Downtown Walla Walla offers several family-friendly shops for parents and kids to peruse.
 Younger children will enjoy watching the model train at Inland Octopus, playing with on-display “Calico Critters” and wooden train sets.
-Right next door is Bright’s Candies, where your family can order rootbeer floats, build the perfect ice cream cone, or select a mixed bag of delicious candy.
+Right next door is Bright’s Candies, where your family can order Root Beer floats, build the perfect ice cream cone, or select a mixed bag of delicious candy.
 You may even get a chance to watch the candy-making process in action.
 And Book and Game offers a wide selection of books and (you guessed it) games for you and your kids to bring home.

 Family-Friendly Annual Events

 Time your visit around Wheelin’ Walla Walla weekend, when Walla Walla’s downtown is overrun with classic cars, trucks and motorcycles.
 This free, family friendly event gives you and your budding car enthusiast an opportunity to view over 500 classic vehicles, participate in prize drawings, and listen to live music.
 Walla Walla Sweet Onion Festival and Walla Walla Fair and Frontier Days are two other yearly summer events in Walla Walla that are well worth the extra maneuvering to time your visit just right.
 And don’t forget winter festivities!
 The first weekend in December is the Festival of Lights parade, where floats sponsored by local and regional businesses and organizations take the to streets of downtown Walla Walla to delight families and kids of all ages.

-Your family summer vacation in Walla Walla can be as jam-packed or as laid back as you choose.
+Your family vacation in Walla Walla can be as jam-packed or as laid back as you choose.
 Walla Walla’s outdoor recreation activities are diverse and accessible, while indoor fun can be had at a host of museums, shops and more.
-Plan your trip around one of our annual summer events or make an impromptu road trip to Walla Walla for a mid-week getaway.
-Either way, your visit to Walla Walla is sure to be the highlight of your family’s summer.
+Plan your trip around one of our annual events or make an impromptu road trip to Walla Walla for a mid-week getaway.
+Either way, your visit to Walla Walla is sure to be the highlight of your family’s year.